 The Gen 5 Glock has been delivered to the civilian market.
-The new Gen 5 Glock 9mm pistols offers over 2o design modifications from the Gen 4 Glocks, while remaining a very familiar Glock handgun.
-The Gen 5 Glocks offer a straight grip (no finger grooves) with all new flared magwell.
-This provides shooters of all hand sizes a better opportunity to achieve master grip then the preset grooved grips, and the flared magwell should assist with faster/surer reloads.
+The new Gen 5 Glock 9mm pistols offer over 2o design modifications from the Gen 4 Glocks while remaining a very familiar Glock handgun.
+The Gen 5 Glocks offer a straight grip (no finger grooves) with all-new flared magwell.
+This provides shooters of all hand sizes a better opportunity to achieve master grip than the preset grooved grips, and the flared magwell should assist with faster/surer reloads.
 In addition, the Gen 5 pistols maintain the moderately aggressive Gen 4 texture.

 The new Glock Gen 5 pistols will still feature the famous Glock Safe-Action trigger, with around 5.5 pounds of trigger pull, providing smooth and short travel, with a short and positive reset.
 There are ambidextrous slide stop levers to assist left-handed shooters.
 As 9mm ammunition continues to dramatically improve, the straight-grip of the Glock Gen 5 pistols may become America’s most preferred law enforcement sidearm.

 Glock Gen 5 Specifications

 - Frame Material: Polymer